aviumlabs/drupal/README.md

 This repo builds a Drupal docker image with a few additional utilities.

-This image is based on the Drupal Alpine docker image.
+This image is based on the Drupal 10.x Bookworm docker image.

 ## Naming Convention

-The naming convention is branched into **Standard** and **Extended** and is based on similar projects based on the Alpine Linux distribution, where `-alpine` is appended to the end of the tag.

-The **Standard** branch is based on the latest stable version of Drupal provided by the Drupal Alpine docker image.

-The **Extended** branch may either be based on the previous stable version of Drupal or the cutting edge version of Drupal.
+The **Standard** naming convention is currently a flat naming convention with either a version number or the literal `latest`.

 ### Standard Naming Convention

-    aviumlabs/drupal:<version | latest>-alpine

     aviumlabs/drupal:<version | latest>-bookworm

 Where version is either numeric based on the Drupal version or the literal 'latest'.

-### Extended Naming Convention

-    aviumlabs/drupal:<version | latest>-drupal<version>-alpine

-    aviumlabs/drupal:<version | latest>-drupal<version>-bookworm

 ## Build